Free Pension Workshop: Thurs 17th July, 6pm-7pm – Register Today

 With lump sum and drawdown options, it’s important to be mindful of how long the funds need to last.
 If you take out too much too quickly you could run out of money.

-State pension is taxable but the amount you pay will depend upon your income for the tax year.
-Your tax-free personal income allowance is £12,570.
+UK State Pension is taxable but the amount you pay will depend upon your income for the tax year.
+Your tax-free Personal Income Allowance is £12,570.
 Everything exceeding this amount will be taxed.
 The amount of tax you’ll pay depends on your total income for the year and your tax rate.

 Yes, a pension lump sum is classed as income and will be added to your income for the tax year, meaning you could change tax bands.
 However, the first 25% is generally tax-free.